stas00/porting/datasets/pegasus/README.md

 # Building data from scratch

-Should you want to build from scratch, use these notes.
+The following notes explain how to build the evaluation datasets from scratch.

 Currently the datasets are pulled from either `datasets` or `tfds` or `tfds_transformed`.